-Initiative category & Initiative type Transportation Company fleet vehicle efficiency Estimated annual CO2e savings (metric tonnes CO2e) 270 Scope(s) Scope 1 Voluntary/Mandatory Voluntary Annual monetary savings (unit currency - as specified in C0.4) 165.000 Investment required (unit currency - as specified in C0.4) 0 Payback period <1 year Estimated lifetime of the initiative 3-5 years Comment Arcadis owns a number of vehicles, approx. every 5 years these cars will be replaced.

-Arcadis owns a number of vehicles, approx. every 5 years these cars will be replaced.
-We aim to use this natural moment to exchange these cars for a more environmentally friendly model.
-Partly this goal is achieved by educating our employees on how they can reduce as much as possible, in addition we have added more environmentally friendly models to the list employees can select their cars from.
-In total this reduces approx. 8 tCO2e/ year.

-Sharpening the existing requirements in order to apply for a company owned car (from a minimum of 15,000 km/ year to 17,500 hm/ year) has reduced our emissions with an additional 140 tCO2e/ year.
+Initiative category & Initiative type Transportation Company fleet vehicle efficiency Estimated annual CO2e savings (metric to 115.82 nnes CO2e) Scope(s) Scope 1 Voluntary/Mandatory Voluntary Annual monetary savings (unit currency - 0 as specified in C0.4) Investment required (unit currency - as s 0 pecified in C0.4) Payback period <1 year Estimated lifetime of the initiative 3-5 years Comment Arcadis owns a number of vehicles, approx. environmentally friendly model.
+Partly this go environmentally friendly models to the list em order to apply for a company owned car (fror every 5 years these cars will be replaced.
+We aim to use this natural moment to exchange these cars for a more al is achieved by educating our employees on how they can reduce as much as possible, in addition we have added more ployees can select their cars from.
+In total this reduces approx. 1.10 tCO2e/ year.
+Sharpening the existing requirements in a minimum of 15.000 km/ year to 17.500 km/ year has reduced our emissions with an additional 114.72 tCO2e/ year.
+Due to